colindean/plaintextaccounting_workshop/0300_tracking_commodities.md

-# Tracking Multiple Currencies, Stocks, and Other Commodities
+# Tracking Multiple Currencies, Stocks, and Other Commodities {#sec:commodities}

 ## What is a Commodity?